sakunasankalpana/Route-Optimization-and-Mapping-for-Store-Deliveries-using-Python/README.md

 # Store Route Optimization & Mapping Tool
-This Python-based project optimizes single deposit delivery/store visitation routes using geospatial data and visualizes them on an interactive map.
+This Python-based project optimizes single depot delivery/store visitation routes using geospatial data and visualizes them on an interactive map.
 It leverages Folium for mapping, OSMnx for distance calculations, and OR-Tools (Google’s optimization library) to solve the routing problem efficiently.

 ## Features